Yeondeunghoe: Recognition

 Yeondeunghoe is inscribed in UNESCO Intangible Cultural Heritage List from 2020 and enlisted as South Korean Intangible Cultural Property from 2011.
 Per the UNESCO Intangible Cultural Heritage Committee, religious events are normally excluded from consideration.[6]
 However upon reflection, the Committee’s decision to include the festival hinged on its inclusivity and cultural diversity, noting the removal of social boundaries between the attendees during the celebration.
-[14] People come together to enjoy the thousands of glowing lanterns and to wish for happiness for themselves and others.
+People come together to enjoy the thousands of glowing lanterns and to wish for happiness for themselves and others.

-Modern Year Celebrations
+Modern celebrations

 In 2005 to celebrate 40th anniversary of the normalization of diplomatic relations between two countries, lanterns from Japanese festivals in three regions of Akita, Aomori and Yamagata joined other Korean lanterns at Yeondeunghoe.

 Yeondeunghoe is celebrated across the entirety of South Korea every year but one in Jongno District of Seoul Capital where Jogyesa, the chief temple of the biggest Korean Buddhist Jogye Order resides, is best known.

 In 2020, Yeondeunghoe was cancelled due to the Coronavirus pandemic despite revising its plans and reducing its participants.
 This was the fourth time in modern Korean history since 1960 that Yeondeunghoe in Jongro was cancelled.
 The first and the third were due to the martial law proclaimed during two of the major democratic movements in the country, April Revolution in 1961 and Seoul Spring in 1980.
 The second was in 1970 when the Seoul City government refused to grant the permit for street usage citing expected traffic jams.